4383/governance/goals/proposed/remove-eventlet.rst

 Epolls Multiple Readers
 ~~~~~~~~~~~~~~~~~~~~~~~

-Openstack rely on hacks who allow to disable the Eventlet protection
+OpenStack rely on hacks who allow to disable the Eventlet protection
 against race condition.
 Indeed, by default Eventlet's hub prevent multiple
 readers (greenlets) reading from a socket.
 However, Eventlet also come
 with a **debug** convenience who allow to disable this protection.
 Hence,